 The CHAMP application is currently only available for state-aided public housing, the Massachusetts Rental Voucher Program (MRVP) and the Alternative Housing Voucher Program (AHVP).
 Please contact your local housing agency if you are interested in learning more about federally subsidized apartments and Section 8 vouchers.

-How do I request a translator to help me apply using CHAMP?
+4. How do I request a translator to help me apply using CHAMP?

-Please contact any a Local Housing Authority for assistance.
+Please contact any housing agency for help.

-What if I want to apply using CHAMP online but I have to use a public computer?
+6. What if I want to apply using CHAMP online but I have to use a public computer?

 Your online CHAMP application can be accessed using a smart phone (i.e. android or iPhone), tablet, or computer.
 If you are using a public computer (at a library for example) make sure you do not save any personal or login information to that device and log off completely after you are done.
 If you are inactive on the CHAMP website for more than 20 minutes you will be logged off automatically.

 7. What should I use as a username when I create a CHAMP account?